ausgerechnet/cwb-ccc/README.md

 </details>
 <br/>

 Just as with collocates, the result is a `DataFrame` with lexical items (`p_query` layer) as index and frequency signatures and association measures as columns.

-**New in version 0.9.14**: Keywords for p-attribute combinations:
+And just as with collocates, you can calculate keywords for p-attribute combinations:

 <details>
 <summary><code>dump.keywords(["lemma", "pos"], order="log_likelihood")</code></summary>